mahouboy23/IB-notes/UC ESSAY 3.md

 **Personal insight question** :  Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.

 description:
 The subject that inspire is computer science i was really fond of that subject as like how we use simple and structured ways to solve complex solutions.
 And in researching for My IB Extended essay i came across a book By Michael Nielsen on neural networks and deep learning which peeked my interest for algorithms and how they function and as there is an ai revolution.
-This interest and in computer science and computer dates back way before
+This interest and in computer science and computer dates back way before when i joined a robotics club or when i interned at a solutions integration firm (sylversys).

+info:
-**UC Prompt 6 example essay: History**
+- **UC Prompt 6 example essay: History**

 > Through books like **_Man’s Search for Meaning_** by Viktor Frankl about his incarceration at Auschwitz and **documentaries like _Enemies of the People_** about the Khmer Rouge, history has taught me that human empathy knows no borders.
 >